 Due to the absence of schools in the residences, they have refugee camps.

 Refugees often do not study since they do not have access to education.

 Donate to Sponsor Student

 Support a student and enable them to change their communities!
 The fact that a person was born into poverty does not stop them from succeeding in school.
-Sponsored students are ready to study and motivated to assist their families and friends escape poverty.
+Sponsored students are ready and motivated to assist their families and friends in escaping poverty.

 At Bonyan organization, we can support a student and improve his quality of life to succeed.

 A great way to help children have a better education and school experience is by supporting teachers and giving out school supplies.